Anne Cameron: Writing

+Themes

 Cameron's writing focused on British Columbia First Nations lives, mainly in coastal communities such as Powell River and Nanaimo.
 Her characters explore spirituality, resilience, sexuality, resistance, and healing, and encounter violence, oppression, misogyny, and poverty.
-Many stories reflect specific Indigenous cultures and myths, and offer a critical feminist, anti-colonial narrative that cherishes creation stories and oral histories (e.g. Daughters of Copper Woman, based on Nootka myths and legends, and Dzelarhons: Myths of the Northwest Coast).
+Many stories reflect specific Indigenous cultures and myths, and offer a critical feminist, anti-colonial narrative that cherishes creation stories and oral histories (e.g. Daughters of Copper Woman, based on Nuu-chah-nulth myths and legends, and Dzelarhons: Myths of the Northwest Coast).
 The "destructive impact of white culture on the Indian population, particularly on the cultural position of women" is powerfully communicated in Daughters of Copper Woman (1981), alongside "women's strength, courage, sisterhood, and transmission of knowledge for survival [...] considered basic to the well-being of their society."
-In an interview with Alan Twigg, owner and publisher of the newspaper, B.C.
-BookWorld, Cameron explained "We identify with British Columbia much more than we identify as Canadians" (1988 Interview by Alan Twigg).
-The royalties from her book sales have supported causes that center Indigenous and First Nations' priorities (2002 interview with author reproduced on BC Book Look).
+In a 1988 interview with Alan Twigg, owner and publisher of the newspaper, B.C.
+BookWorld, Cameron explained "We identify with British Columbia much more than we identify as Canadians" The royalties from her book sales have supported causes that center Indigenous and First Nations' priorities (2002 interview with author reproduced on BC Book Look).

+Her 1987 children's book Orca's Song has received criticism from Indigenous scholars and authors.
+Marlene R. Atleo, a scholar of German descent married into the Ahousaht First Nation, wrote that Orca's Song was a "very 'New Age' rendering of this story [which], even with West Coast symbols, obscures any semblance of the story it might be based on."
+Cameron was confronted by a group of Indigenous female writers at the 1988 International Women's Book Fair regarding her claim of sole authorship and copyright for Orca's Song and other children's books adapted from First Nations stories.
+Printings of the book from 1993 onward credited Klopinum, a storyteller she claimed had given her permission to retell the story, but Cameron retained sole authorship, copyright, and royalties for the works.

-Cameron published 'A Short Story' in the 1981 'Lesbiantics' issue of Fireweed, a quarterly feminist publication, and has been recognised for foregrounding "the pleasure of women living together and the humour, for example, of a lesbian couple nailing the sign 'Women' over their outhouse" (p.
-651 in the Oxford Companion to Canadian Literature, 2nd Ed.).
+Cameron published 'A Short Story' in the 1981 'Lesbiantics' issue of Fireweed, a quarterly feminist publication, and has been recognised for foregrounding "the pleasure of women living together and the humour, for example, of a lesbian couple nailing the sign 'Women' over their outhouse".
 Cameron has said of the characters in her stories, "Their being queer is not why they are in my stories.
 It's just part of who they are."

+Personal life

+Among other jobs, she worked as a student psychiatric nurse (1955–57), as a medical assistant with the Royal Canadian Air Force (1957–59), an instructor in creative writing at Malaspina College in Powell River, and writer in residence at Simon Fraser University, the institution that had declined her admission as a mature university student years earlier on the basis of insufficient high school credits.

-She is celebrated as a queer writer, identifies as lesbian, and currently lives in Tahsis, British Columbia with her partner.
+She was celebrated as a queer writer, and identified as lesbian.

+Cameron lived her later life in Tahsis, British Columbia with her partner.